Micro-SaaS Revenue potential: locked in the signed-in dossier

 Three patterns emerge from this group:

 B2C dominates the $1M tier.
 Six of the eight highest-revenue niches target consumers, not businesses.
 This is counterintuitive because B2B micro-SaaS is usually recommended for solo founders due to higher willingness to pay per customer.
 But the data shows that B2C niches with high problem urgency can support larger total addressable markets.
-B2C niches average 74 on overall score, the highest of any market category in our database.
+B2C niches average score locked on overall score, the highest of any market category in our database.

 Health and personal finance cluster together.
 People spend on things that affect their bodies and wallets.
 The GLP-1 meal app and finance habits app both solve problems with daily urgency and clear willingness to pay.
 The Market Timing Relevance Index (MTRI) for health-adjacent niches has been climbing steadily as consumer health tech spending grows.